AJ Styles: Feud with John Cena (2016–2017)

 Due to his victory at SummerSlam, Styles immediately re-entered the renamed WWE World Championship picture and received another opportunity at the title at Backlash against Dean Ambrose.
-At the pay-per view on September 11, Styles defeated Ambrose to become the WWE World Champion for the first time after a low blow, also his first championship in WWE and eighth world title overall.
-Styles made his first successful title defense against Ambrose in a rematch on the September 27 episode of SmackDown after interference from John Cena.
+At Backlash on September 11, Styles defeated Ambrose to become the WWE World Champion for the first time after a low blow, also his first championship in WWE and eighth world title overall.
+Styles made his first successful title defense against Ambrose in a rematch on the September 27 episode of SmackDown Live after interference from Cena.
 At No Mercy on October 9, Styles retained the title against Cena and Ambrose in a triple threat match after pinning Cena.
-At Survivor Series on November 20, Styles made up Team SmackDown alongside Ambrose, Bray Wyatt, Randy Orton and Shane McMahon in the 5-on-5 Survivor Series match against Team Raw, which the former won.
+At Survivor Series on November 20, Styles made up Team SmackDown alongside Ambrose, Bray Wyatt, Randy Orton and Shane McMahon in the 5-on-5 Survivor Series match, defeating Team Raw.
 At TLC: Tables, Ladders & Chairs on December 4, Styles retained the championship over Ambrose in a Tables, Ladders, and Chairs match after James Ellsworth interfered and pushed Ambrose off a ladder and through several tables.
-Styles then resumed his feud with Cena leading into the 2017 Royal Rumble on January 29, where Styles was defeated for the championship, ending his reign at 140 days.
+Styles then resumed his feud with Cena leading into the Royal Rumble on January 29, 2017, where Styles was defeated for the championship, ending his reign at 140 days.

-On February 12 at Elimination Chamber, Styles competed in an Elimination Chamber match against Cena, Baron Corbin, Bray Wyatt, Dean Ambrose and The Miz for the WWE Championship, which Wyatt won.
-On the following episode of SmackDown, Styles failed to regain the title from Wyatt in a triple threat match also involving Cena.
-The following month, Styles began a feud with SmackDown Commissioner Shane McMahon, due to Styles' frustration of being unable to reclaim the WWE Championship.
-This led to a match between the two at WrestleMania 33 on April 2, which Styles won.
-On the following episode of SmackDown, Styles shook hands with McMahon, thus turning face in the process.
+On February 12 at Elimination Chamber, Styles competed in an Elimination Chamber match against Cena, Baron Corbin, Wyatt, Ambrose and The Miz for the WWE Championship, which Wyatt won.
+On the following episode of SmackDown Live, Styles failed to regain the title from Wyatt in a triple threat match also involving Cena.
+In March, Styles began a feud with SmackDown Commissioner Shane McMahon, due to Styles' frustration of being unable to reclaim the WWE Championship.
+At WrestleMania 33 on April 2, Styles defeated McMahon.
+On the following episode of SmackDown Live, Styles shook hands with McMahon, turning face in the process.